BlueTeamNinja/blueteamninja.github.io/_posts/2020-05-03-Badass-Intelligence-Part-3.md

    mutate { remove_field => "body"}
   }
 ```

  {% endraw %}
 The if statement looks for any winlogbeat with an ObjectClass of a groupPolicyContainer.
 There are several Windows Event IDs that contain GUIDs of GPO names.
 This will run the lookup on all of them, map
-the corresponding json results to *policy.dn*.DETAILS.
+the corresponding json results to *policy.dn*.

+The gruntwork is all done by the [HTTP filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-http.html)

 If you've finished everything up to this point - you have collected your logs, augmented them with a very flexible powershell interface that allows you to POSH your data up in as many ways as you have Neurons.